Data Protection

 The data is stored for a maximum of 7 years on our Azure cloud server after the last update.
 Data that has not been updated in the last 7 years will be deleted from the cloud server.
 If your programmes require a shorter storage period, this can be requested from our team.

 Upon closure of your instance, your data will be deleted and erased from our cloud server - including users, programs and beneficiary details.
 Beware that this action is irreversible and data cannot be recovered afterwards.
-We kindly ask you to save any necessary recordings beforehand.
+Should any personal data still be relevant we kindly ask you to save any necessary recordings beforehand.

 Data collected with third party tool integrated with 121 platform are not hosted on our servers.
 Third party handle the data storage.
 For instance, data collected with KOBO tool will be stored on KOBO servers and fall under their data protection policy.
+Similar conditions apply to Twilio Inc. or other third-party integrated to the 121 Platform.
 Kindly note this is separate from 121 platform data process and outside of our control.
+Please, refer to article 5 of our FAQ, Data Protection Section.

-7. How do you ensure data confidentiality, integrity and protection?
+7. How do you ensure data confidentiality, integrity and availability?

 Confidentiality is protected by allowing only a limited, controlled, set of administrators access the production-related resources in Azure.
 Also, confidentiality is protected by having separate 121 instances with seperate databases and credentials for each client, and for each client having individual user accounts with role-based access to the data, including the technical administrator.